Iridescent-CM/technovation-app/README.md

 Request sensitive keys from your teammates for the `.env` file.

+### ORACLE RHoK PARTICIPANTS:

+Download [this .env.rhok
+file](https://www.dropbox.com/s/8yih4rf0z68ba9i/.env.rhok?dl=0) and rename it to `.env`

+You will need to provide your own info for AWS and possibly other 3rd party services

 ```
 git clone git@github.com:Iridescent-CM/technovation-app.git
 cd technovation-app
 *** GET THE SENSITIVE INFO FROM DEV TEAM FOR .env FILE ***
+*** ORACLE: See directly above ***
 echo "PDFTK_PATH=`which pdftk`" >> .env
 ./bin/setup
 ```

+## Turn on/off various user features:

+  * Login as the admin
+  * Go to "Season Schedule Settings"
+  * Toggle what you need on or off

 ## Drop / recreate / re-seed / re-bootstrap  database